studioml/studio-go-runner/docs/ci.md

 3. Go from Google

 Montoring the progress of tasks within the pipeline can be done by inspecting pod states, and extracting logs of pods responsible for various processing steps.
 The monitoring and diagnosis section at the end of this document contains further information.

+# Builder Installation Overview

+Installation of the build system consists of several steps:

+Prerequistes - docker, microk8s, tools, docker login, microk8s local registry support Build base images - docker pull or manually build the version controlled components of the build Configure image registra
+Configure microk8s unsecured registry access
+Install image cache
+Helm install keel.sh
+Perform first local build
+Define docker.io secrets and github release token Deploy keel configuration
+Do a local stock build

+Once these steps are completed the builds can be triggered using git-watch at will, or when local commits occur.

+git-watch deployment for build triggers

 # Prerequisties